Dept of Plant Pathology

 We are the sole academic unit dedicated to plant health and plant-microbe interactions in Ohio's higher education system.

-There are 14 faculty plus adjunct and courtesy faculty, staff and students located on both the Columbus campus and at the Ohio Agricultural Research and Development Center (OARDC) in Wooster (90 miles, or 145 km northeast of Columbus),
+There are 16 faculty plus adjunct and courtesy faculty, staff and students located on both the Columbus campus and the CFAES Wooster campus (90 miles, or 145 km northeast of Columbus),

-Graduate Programs ranked in the top tier (NRC 2010) that provide education in fundamental and applied plant pathology and plant-microbe interactions
+- Graduate Programs ranked in the top tier that provide education in fundamental and applied plant pathology and plant-microbe interactions

 > MS/PhD in Plant Pathology, and professional training in plant health management > Master in Plant Health Management